 If you’re a tourist, it’s easy to go for a ride around Oslo.
 Viking Biking offers maps, trail guides, and one-to-three-day rentals starting at around $18.
 Or, you can get a season subscription (around $40) from Oslo Bysykkel that lets you pick up and drop off bikes at stations throughout the city, kind of like Divvy Bikes in Chicago.
 The difficulty for us is that we’ve not yet found a tandem for rent or for purchase (shipping ours here was too pricey.)
 Maybe it’s that most folks find the city’s many hills too tough to tackle with the added weight of a two-seater.
 Or maybe it’s that Norwegians see cycling as another one of those “best when done alone” activities, like hiking, running, kayaking, and socializing.
 To recount an old Norwegian joke, a guy asks his friend, “How was your hike this weekend?”
 His buddy responds, “Terrible, I saw another person on the trail.”

 Acknowledging that solitary cycling seems more socially acceptable, we began our quest to locate two single-seaters.
 Finding one small enough to fit me proved much easier than expected.
-We bought a little boy’s bike for the equivalent of $50 at the flea market.
+We bought a child’s bike for the equivalent of $50 at the flea market.
 With its seat lowered all the way down, I could just barely touch the ground to catch myself when stopping.
 (Norwegians are a statuesque people and even the youngsters tower over me.)
 But the best part is — it had coaster brakes like those from my childhood and only one shifter with just three gears!

 Matthew’s search proved a little more lengthy, as he really wanted one of the Dutch models we’d seen in Amsterdam.
 Those don’t come cheap.
 After quite a bit of culling through the used bikes advertised on Finn.no (Norway’s answer to Craig’s List), he found a likely candidate for the bargain-basement price of $350.
 During Matthew’s test ride, the owner confessed to selling it because “its seat squeaks.”
 But peeking into the guy’s tiny garage and seeing ten other bikes, I’m thinking that his wife had decided it was time to make room for the car.